Hebden Royd

-Hebden Royd is a town and civil parish in the Metropolitan Borough of Calderdale in West Yorkshire, England.
+Hebden Royd is a civil parish in the Metropolitan Borough of Calderdale in West Yorkshire, England.
 According to the 2001 census it had a population of 9,092, rising to 9,558 at the 2011 census.
-It includes Hebden Bridge, Mytholmroyd and Cragg Vale.
+It includes market town of Hebden Bridge and the villages of Mytholmroyd and Cragg Vale.
 The parish was an urban district before 1974, created in 1937 by the merger of Hebden Bridge and Mytholmroyd urban districts.

 History

 The Town Council has 18 seats over 6 wards - Birchcliffe, Cragg Vale, Caldene, Fairfield, West End and White Lee.
 As of May 2019, 15 are Labour-held and 3 are Lib Dem.

 Hebden Bridge Town Hall and adjoining fire station is a Grade II listed building, built in 1898.
 The building was transferred from Calderdale Metropolitan Borough Council to Hebden Bridge Community Association on a 40-year lease (now extended to 125 years) on 1 April 2010, along with funds for basic maintenance work.
 Substantial volunteer time was put into renovation works and fundraising to secure the building's future.
 The £3.7 million raised was used to create a small enterprise centre and new community facilities on land adjacent.
 More than 450 local people signed up as "Friends of the Town Hall" and became able to vote for the trustees.

 Hebden Royd lies close to the Pennine Way and Hardcastle Crags and is popular for outdoor pursuits such as walking, climbing and cycling.
 It lies on the Rochdale Canal – a through route across the Pennines.